nikkirosenbloom/final_project/README.md

-# Expanding Federal Power Over ICE Detainees in Detention Centers
+# The Expansive Federal Power Over ICE Detainees

 ## Final Project for Nikki Rosenbloom

 ### The International Consortium of Investigative Journalists (ICIJ) released [data](icij-solitary-voices-final-dataset-for-publication.csv) of nearly 8500 Immigration and Customs Enforcement detention incident reports from 2012 to 2017.
-This data set taught me that ICE yields more power than I realized – especially in under Trump's administration.
+This data set taught me that ICE yields more power than I realized.
 The scope of its authority allows its officers to isolate detainees for essentially any reason without justification.
 These reasons are often rooted in racial discrimination and other personal beliefs.

 ### As I interrogated and analyzed the data, I noticed certain trends in the detention centers in different states.
 Overall, I learned more about the process of solitary confinement and ICE's corrosive objectivity at the forefront of the detention centers.

 I obtained this data from the International Consortium of Investigative Journalists (ICIJ) that was attached in their [article published in 2019](https://www.icij.org/investigations/solitary-voices/about-the-solitary-voices-data/).
 After I downloaded the CSV file, I imported it into Google Sheets and used its functions to interrogate and analyze the data.

 ICE only tracks records of solitary confinement for two reasons:
 1. If the detainee is held in isolation for more than 14 days